 The third type of Ethernet transmission is known as broadcast.

-An Ethernet broadcast is sent to every single device on a LAN.
 This is accomplished by using a special destination known as a broadcast address.

 The Ethernet broadcast address is all Fs.